fernandoPalluzzi/lstmContacts/README.md

 2: In res.search(res, x.ag) : Modeling possible suboptimal contacts.
 ```

-If we inspect the results, ...
+The results are the following:

 ```
 > R